wgy1027/postFireSeverityAssessment/englishGrammar.md

 # Adjective Phrase
 An adjective phrase is a group of words headed by an adjective that modifies a noun or a pronoun.
 In an adjective phrase, the head adjective can be at the start, the middle or the end of the phrase.
-Example: (1) I am \textit{sad about the result}; (2) I am \textit{awfully sad about the result}; (3) I am \textit{very sad}.
+Example: (1) I am \textit{sad about the result}; (2) I am *awfully sad about the result*; (3) I am *very sad*.
 The other words inside the adjective phrase are known as the dependents of the head adjective, which are typically adverbs ("awfully" and "very") or prepositional phrases, such as the "awfully" and "about the result" in the aboving second sentence.

-The adjective phase can be classified into two cagetories: "attributive adjective" and predicative adjective.
+The adjective phase can be classified into two cagetories: attributive adjective and predicative adjective.

-(1) Attributive Adjective

-An attributive adjective sits inside the noun phrase of the noun it modifies.
+- **Attributive Adjective:** An attributive adjective sits inside the noun phrase of the noun it modifies.
 Example: The \textit{beautifully carved} frames are priceless.

-(2) Predicative Adjective

-A predicative adjective sits outside the noun phrase of the noun it modifies.
+- **Predicative Adjective:** A predicative adjective sits outside the noun phrase of the noun it modifies.
 Typically, a predicative adjective is linked its noun with a linking verb (e.g., *to be*, *to look*, *to smell* , and *to taste*).
 Example: The frames are *beautifully carved* and priceless.

 ## adjective acting as the post-modifier
 Postpositive adjectives are most common with pronouns.
 Such as, someone interesting, those present, something evil.